yireo/yireo-slides/slides/yireo/strengthening-graphql.md

 {state: main middle dark}
 {background-image: heman/heman-skeletor.webp}
 # Is that your phone?
-# Or are you happy?
+# Or are you happy to see me?

 ---
 {state: main middle}